 This is a simple agreement aimed at quickly putting in place a contractual relationship following an initial approach from you, to cover pre-feasibility works to scope the scheme and develop the business case.
 Typically, up to the value of £5 million, the tasks it covers can include the provision of asset information to you, attendance at meetings and workshops, and where appropriate for small schemes, review of any initial scoping work undertaken by you.
 The agreement also permits, within constraints, you or your representative to undertake visual inspection of the network.
-It will generally be used during GRIP Stages 1-2 but could be used to the end of GRIP Stage 3.
+It will generally be used during Project Acceleration in a Controlled Environment (PACE) Stages A - 1, if needed, products such as Approval in Principle for outline designs can be included although this would normally fall into PACE Phase 2.